longplay45/interview/README.md

 # [ INTERVIEW ] - Real-time Knowledgebase

 **INTERVIEW**  is an innovative prototype of a real-time knowledgebase interface, created for quick and intuitive access to complex information resources.
-This dataset encompasses a glossary covering data analytics, engineering, and science, along with categories such as BI, DA, Excel, ML, Python, and SQL.
+This dataset encompasses a glossary covering data analytics, engineering, and science, along with categories such as BI, DA, Excel, IT, ML, Python, and SQL.

 ## Beta preview